TheJoker4320/vision-framework/README.md

 * Calculation stage - which uses diffrent calculations to calculate data from the filtered contours.
 * Publishing stage - which uses diffrent publishers to publish data into to the a desired machine.

+## Project Conventions
-Every stage from the list above is represented by a directory.
+Every stage from the list above is represented by a directory and is called the <quirk>s.
-Each Directory contains a "Main Quirk" which is an abstract class.
+Each Directory contains a "Main Quirk" which is an abstract class and is called <quirk>.
-Each and every implementation of the "Main Quirk" is called a Quirk.
+Each and every implementation of the "Main Quirk" is given a name for example <quirk> a.

-Here is an example:
+And now here is an example:
 For the modification stage there is a directory called modifiers.
 This directory contains the "Main Quirk" which is called modifer.
-Each and every Quirk (file) in this directory implements The Main Quirk.
+Each and every Quirk (file) in this directory implements The Ma in Quirk.
 For example the Blur Quirk (object) implements the Modifier which is the Main Quirk (object).

 See [pipeline class](https://github.com/TheJoker4320/vision-framework/blob/develop/pipeline/pipeline.py) to better understand the algorithm that builds the pipeline.